teamlint/baron/TUTORIAL.md

     - code the logic inside the stub
     - now separate this logic into an unexported helper function
   - Define a new RPC call in echo.proto
-    - regenerate service with truss, check that your old logic remains
+    - regenerate service with baron, check that your old logic remains
     - implement the logic for your new call in a separate package, place it ouside of echo-service
     - wire in the new logic by importing the package in the `handlers.go`
   Suggestion: Save everything the service hears and echo all of it back.
 See repeated types (protobuf), package variables and init() function (golang).
   - Remove an RPC call definition from echo.proto
-  	- regenerate service with truss, verify that the call no longer exists
+  	- regenerate service with baron, verify that the call no longer exists
   - Break things
   - Launch the server on a different port, or different machine, and talk to it (hint: run `./server_main -h`)
   - Try running multiple servers at once